 Many of these destinations are in Oregon, but we also venture to other places all over the western United States.

 If you are an experienced backpacker, please join us by contacting the leader of a backpack that interests you (see Schedule below).
 These trips vary in length and difficulty.
 The leader will help you determine if the trip suits your skill and conditioning level.
 While we make every effort to provide accurate information about each trip, weather and other factors may force changes to dates and trip routes.
 Most backpacks will have a limit of 6-12 participants.

-Whether a novice or an old hand, please join us for the Annual Backpackers Potluck in January.
+Whether a novice or an old hand, please join us for the Annual Backpackers Potluck in January or February.